-Bird Friendly City status will last two years, after which you must reapply.
-Each application can use and build-on past applications, but must show some evidence of progress over time.
+Bird Friendly City Certification status will last three years, after which you must reapply.
+Each application can use and build-on past applications, but must show evidence of progress over time.
 No evidence of progress will result in rejecting the application or dropping a certification level.

 Submit an application for renewal.
-Applications for renewal are due by the September or February application window that follows the two-year anniversary of their most recent application's acceptance and their recognition as a bird friendly city.
+Applications for renewal are due by the September or February application window that follows the three year of their most recent application's acceptance and their recognition as a Bird Friendly City.